Events

 This behavior is by design.
 Windows wants users to know when they connect to a network that requires captive portal authentication.
 Windows used to display a small popup for a short duration encouraging users to select it to open a browser.
 Users would often miss this not knowing it would open a browser for authentication.
 For more, see a browser opens when connecting to a corporate or public network.

 This is done by Microsoft Office making an API call to get_IsConnectedToInternet.
 If applications such as Microsoft Office is able to indicate no internet connectivity, but you're able to browse websites, this indicates an NCSI problem.
-If you can't browse or perform other basic network operations, this may be a general network issue, and NCSI troubleshooting wouldn't apply.
+If you can't browse or perform other basic network operations, this might be a general network issue, and NCSI troubleshooting wouldn't apply.

-The taskbar network icon relies on NCSI and the same rule above applies even if it indicates no network activity.
+The taskbar network icon relies on NCSI and the same rule applies even if it indicates no network activity.
 This could be due to a more generic network issue other than NCSI.

 Linux doesn't have built-in APIs (Application Programming Interface) for applications to check for continuous internet connectivity changes.
 They must implement their own network checks from the ground up, or use various Linux utilities to continuously check over time for changing network conditions.